 |Current Status History and Past Accounts Reference Information for Operators Related Sites|

-The Friendship Cruise provides a chance for boaters to see some of the incredible red-rock scenery of the Colorado Plateau country from the channels of Utah's two largest rivers, the Green and the Colorado.
+The Friendship Cruise has provided a chance for boaters to see some of the incredible red-rock scenery of the Colorado Plateau country from the channels of Utah's two largest rivers, the Green and the Colorado.
 Utah's amateur radio operators use the HF spectrum as well as portable repeaters to communicate in and out of the deep-walled canyons.
 The river course is 184 miles long, and much of it is in gorges over 1000 feet deep.
 It begins at the state boat ramp in the town of Green River, Utah, follows the Green River downstream into Canyonlands National Park, and on to its confluence with the Colorado.
 It then follows the Colorado upstream to the town of Moab.
 (See the map page for more details about the course.)

 The event is normally held on Memorial Day weekend.
 For 2011 that put it on May 27, 28, and 29, with some activity beginning on the 26th.

 As radio operators, we relay messages to and from rescue boats about emergency situations, to the trailer storage area about trailers that need to be taken somewhere other than the finish, and other information as needed regarding disabled boats, water conditions, fuel needs, etc.